-This post shows you the best first apartment kitchen essentials.
-In this list, you find all the necessities for your kitchen.
+In this post, you find all the necessities for your first apartment kitchen.

 First Apartment Kitchen Essentials